 - A. Contractor shall ensure that all staff providing services under this Agreement complete mandatory trainings, including through attendance at County-sponsored training sessions as available.
-The following trainings must be completed at hire and annually thereafter:

-- 1. HIPAA Privacy and Security

-- 2. Consumer and Family Culture

-- 3. Code of Conduct

-- 4. Cultural Competency

-- 5. Clinician's Gateway

-- 6. County Management Information System (MIS), including the California Outcomes Measurement System (CalOMS) Treatment, for service staff who enter data into the system - 7.
-Applicable evidence-based treatment models and programs as agreed between Contractor and County in writing.
+The following trainings must be completed at hire and annually thereafter: - 1.
+HIPAA Privacy and Security; - 2.
+Consumer and Family Culture; - 3.
+Behavioral Wellness Code of Conduct; - 4.
+Cultural Competency; - 5.
+County Management Information System (MIS), including the California Outcomes Measurement System (CalOMS) Treatment, for service staff who enter data into the system; and - 6.
+Applicable evidence-based treatment models and programs as agreed between Contractor and County in writing. - B. Training Requirements for Mental Health Staff who provide direct service/document in Clinician's Gateway.